Lease Enforcement

 The Tenant Grievance Procedure can apply to any dispute, including rent disputes, or those involving any of the lease’s rules or regulations.
 You have the right to request a grievance hearing within 10 business days of a lease enforcement notice.

-A packet about the procedure is available at any property management office.
+A packet about the procedure is available at any management office.